siserin/blind9/doc/arm/catz.rst

                allow-query.catalog.example.
 IN APL 1:10.0.0.1/24
                allow-transfer.catalog.example.
 IN APL !1:10.0.0.1/32 1:10.0.0.0/24

    These options are the equivalents of ``allow-query`` and ``allow-transfer`` in a zone declaration in the ``named.conf`` configuration file.
 The ACL is processed in order - if there's no match to any rule the default policy is to deny access.
-For the syntax of the APL RR see RFC 3123
+For the syntax of the APL RR see :rfc:`3123`

 A member zone is added by including a ``PTR`` resource record in the ``zones`` sub-domain of the catalog zone.
 The record label is a